Restaurant in Emmerich, Germany

 About Zu den drei Linden - Lindenblüte

 A Michelin Plate winner at the €€ price tier, Zu den drei Linden - Lindenblüte is the clearest answer to where to eat well in Emmerich.
 Thomas Siemes cooks seasonal international cuisine with strong Mediterranean influence; Tanja Siemes runs a warm, relaxed front of house.
-Rated 4.7 from 198 Google reviews, it earns its recognition without the formality or cost of a major-city equivalent.
+It earns its recognition without the formality or cost of a major-city equivalent.

 Verdict